 Caribbean Adventure (Days 10-12):

 Move to Puerto Viejo, one of Costa Rica’s most spectacular surf spots.
 Take a surf lesson, kayak the Caribbean, and soak up some sun on the beach of Cahuita National Park.
-Learn about holistic medicine from the Bribri people.
+Learn about holistic medicine and traditional chocolate harvesting from the Bribri people.

 Raft and Zip Line Through the Rainforest (Days 13-15):